lfaoro/Cast/README.md

 - [x] GitHub's access Token securely stored inside your [Keychain](https://en.wikipedia.org/wiki/Keychain_(software))
 - [x] Uploads raw text to the gist service creating a new gist
 - [x] Uploads raw text to the gist service updating current gist (incremental/revisions)
-- [x] Shortens any URL and prepares the shortened link in your Pasteboard (ready to paste)
+- [x] Shortens any URL and prepares a shortened link in your Pasteboard (ready to paste)
 - [x] Keeps a History of all your uploads and URL shorts
-- [x] Clicking a recent upload from the list, open it in your default browser
+- [x] Clicking a recent upload from the list, opens it in your default browser
 - [ ] Recent upload links synced via iCloud across all your Macs
 - [ ] Configure the app through the Options menu